 Turf Toe – Sprain of the Big Toe

-Turf toe is one of those sports injuries that is so closely associated with a specific situation that it’s right there in the common name.
-Football?
-Soccer?
-If you play on turf, then it could probably happen, right?
+Turf toe is one of those sports injuries that are so closely associated with a specific circumstance that its name tells you everything you need to know.

 What is Turf Toe?